The expectations of widows in the New Testament Church are in most respects the same as those of the later Byzantine order of deaconesses:

 Meanwhile — on deaconesses (5th-12th century) in western Christianity:

 Deaconesses do not appear until the fifth century, and then primarily in terms of condemnations.
 The Statuta Ecclesiae Antiqua entrusted instruction of women catechumens to the widows and women ministers (ad ministerium baptizandarum mulierum.)
 Councils of the fourth and fifth centuries reject every ministerium feminae and forbid any ordination of deaconesses.
 According to the Ambrosiaster (Rome, late 4th century), the order of deaconess was associated with of Montanist heretics.
 In the sixth century, women admitted into the group of widows were sometimes referred to as deaconesses.
 To prevent any confusion the Council of Epaone (517 AD) forbade “the consecrations of widows who call themselves deaconesses.”

-Deaconesses continue to appear in Western Christian sources well into the ninth century, where Carolingian texts generally assume they are identical to widows.
-The Romano-German Pontifical (Mainz, 10th century) contains separate blessings for abbesses, virgins, deaconesses, and widows, in that order (ordinatio abbatissae, consecratio virginum, ad diaconam faciendum, consecratio viduarum) This is the last mention of deaconesses found in the Latin rituals; the Pontifical of Guillaume Durand at the end of the thirteenth century speaks of deaconesses only with reference to the past.
+Deaconesses continue to appear in Western Christian sources well into the ninth century, where Carolingian texts generally assume they are identical to widows, though the Romano-German Pontifical (Mainz, 10th century) still contains separate blessings for abbesses, virgins, deaconesses, and widows, in that order (ordinatio abbatissae, consecratio virginum, ad diaconam faciendum, consecratio viduarum).
+This is the last mention of deaconesses found in the Latin rituals; the Pontifical of Guillaume Durand at the end of the thirteenth century speaks of deaconesses only with reference to the past.